CodeCrew-CodeSchool/Rag-App-POC/README.md

 - [backend](https://github.com/CodeCrew-CodeSchool/Rag-App-POC/blob/main/backend/README.md)

 ## Startup Shortcut
-To start the app using the start.sh script, clone the repo, cd into RAG-APP-POC directory, and run the following commands in the terminal:
+To start the app using the start.sh script, clone the repo, cd into Rag-App-POC directory, and run the following commands in the terminal:

 ```bash
 chmod +x start.sh && ./start.sh